 Colorado’s 24/7 Human Trafficking Hotline is managed by the Laboratory to Combat Human Trafficking.
 It is supported through the dedication of incredible volunteer advocates.
 Advocates are trained to handle a variety of call and/or text scenarios with a focus on connecting callers to the hotline’s vetted list of resources and referral agencies around the state.
+Bilingual candidates are strongly encouraged to apply, although it is not a requirement for consideration.
 If you’re interested in volunteering to support this critical Colorado resource, submit this initial inquiry form now!

 BECOMING A HOTLINE ADVOCATE